enewe101/iterable_queue/README.md

 		print('consumer %d saw item %d' % (consumer_id, item))
 ```

-Notice how the consumer treats the queue as an iterable&mdash;there
+Notice how the consumer treats the queue as an iterable.
-is no need to worry about detecting a termination condition.

 Now, let's get some processes started: